ashleybhandari/team-friendship/README.md

 - `data_structures` holds data structures used to store information pertaining to each user's profile and roommate/housing preferences.
 - `DatabasePouchDB.js` creates the database and exports functions for CRUD operations.

 - **Importing PouchDB turned out to cause several issues that we were not able to fix.
 Importing it as a dependency caused issues, so did the method we learned in class using just an instance of the database, which did not allow us to use any of the provided db functions.
 Using "require" to import PouchDB resulted in a "doesn't resolve to a url" error.
-We tried numerous ways of doing it, and tryed changing the scripts after speaking to a TA.
+We tried numerous ways of importing, and tried changing the scripts after speaking to a TA.
 None of these changes helped.
 Our data leader, Rachel, posted in piazza (private question @537), and didn't receive an answer as how to import PouchDB without errors, so we were not able to get it working in time.**

 ### Views
 The application is mounted onto a single `root` element.